gzoreslav/react-redux-saga-universal-application/README.md

 ```

-## How to develop, build and lunch?
+## How to develop, build and launch?

-There are few options for lunch:
+There are few options for launch:

-* Run in development mode and check server rendering - shows all application's opportunities (server-side rendering for the first lunch with fetchind data from the server using API), working as the SPA after the firs lunch
+* Run in development mode and check server rendering - shows all application's opportunities (server-side rendering for the first launch with fetchind data from the server using API), working as the SPA after the firs launch
 * Run in development mode - use this options for developing
 * Build for production and run - build client and server bundles, start node server